Infusing a key ingredient with mint upgrades these Mint Chocolate Chocolate Chunk cookies…mint and chocolate-y goodness in one cookie!

 The secret that Christina used in her recipe was to infuse the butter with mint, i.e. she steeped roughly chopped mint in melted butter, then strained it out.
 The result?
 Mint butter for cookies, cakes, or anything else you’d want to have flavored with minty yumminess.
 This same technique can be used for other flavors that you want present (think lemon, rosemary, lavender…).
 This recipe called for infusing the butter, but you can also infuse cream (hence the aforementioned scones), oils (garlic oil, anyone?), or even sugar (the last by letting the flavoring agent sit in granulated sugar for a time).
 Get jiggy…er…creative with it!

-One last note…I made my cookies two ways, one as regular cookies and one as cookie bars (based on a comment I read on Christina’s post).
+One last note…I made my cookies two ways, one as regular cookies and one as cookie bars (based on a comment I read on Christina’s post; I halved the recipe).
 I give you instructions for both below.
 It’s good to have options.

 Mint Chocolate Chocolate Chunk Cookies